martin-lizner/trezor-ssh-agent/README.md

 1. Open SSH to UNIX with agent forwarding enabled in Putty.
 2. From UNIX shell command line open another ssh connection (e.g. ssh root@localhost) to server which trusts your public key.
-3. Confirm operation on Trezor device and you are logged in.
+3. Confirm operation on the device and you are logged in.

 #### Public Key Example
 `ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBKJHh8o1FNgyEXzPLIc7tlk4n+4/mLlCs/m/SY7+WsUhdoajyHiyP0Zdo+VuWAizLTApW68QIzqWY73fur+i7nk= Trezor`